ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 Next, remove related extensions' configuration.
-Removal of related extensions' for third party bundles (for example `config/packages/fos_rest.yaml`) is optional, you can leave them if they are used by your installation.
+You do not have to remove third-party bundles (for example `config/packages/fos_rest.yaml`) if they are used by your installation.

 === "[[= product_name_content =]]"